spack/spack-tutorial/tutorial_stacks.rst

 For now, we'll avoid the view directive.
 We'll come back to this later.

+Notice that we have to change the concretizer configuration here.
+By default, environments co-concretize all specs to be compatible, but that's simply impossible in an environment with multiple specs for each package.
+For now, we set the concretizer unification to ``false`` to allow all of these builds in one environment.

 This would lead to a lot of install time, so for the sake of time we'll just concretize and look at the concrete specs for the rest of this section.